 Bonus Reason – Volunteering is useful on a resume

-While this is not my favorite perk, the reality is that some kids just volunteer because it looks good on college and job applications.
+While this is not my favorite perk, the reality is that some kids just volunteer because it looks good on the ol’ resume.
 And they’re not wrong.
 Volunteering does look on college applications.

 A word of caution though – instead of bouncing around to a lot of different organizations, commit to a steady gig with 1 non-profit.
 Teens applying for their first job can list volunteering as relevant experience.
 Possibly, they can also use the volunteer coordinator as a reference.

 So how do kids find a volunteer opportunity or organization to work with?
 Grab my FREE planning worksheet by clicking on the button below.
 I’ll wait.